z3y/ZPlayer/README.md

 - Modern UI
 - Disable Post Processing toggle
 - No black bars
-- One render texture for unity and avpro players for easy integration
+- One render texture for unity and AVPro players for easy integration
+- Accurate color conversion for AVPro

 # Todo
 - [ ] video loop toggle